32 Fun and Creative Santa Claus Craft Ideas

 4. Paintbrush Ornaments

 Even old, or probably more likely, especially old paint brushes will be perfect for making these Santa ornaments.
-Easy Green Mom is the site you'll find the tutorial at.
+Live Healthy With Patty is the site you'll find the tutorial at.

 5. Bottle Cover Santas